Multiple people shot in East St. Louis as authorities respond to 'rapidly evolving' situation

 Local reports said up to 12 people were shot

-Multiple people were struck by gunfire Thursday evening in Illinois in a "rapidly evolving" situation that is unfolding, authorities said.
+Multiple people were struck by gunfire Thursday evening in Illinois with police and SWAT officers surrounding a home as a manhunt for the suspects is underway, according to authorities and local reports.

 The Illinois State Police told Fox News that shots were fired around 4 p.m. in the area of Martin Luther King Drive and North 6th Street in East St. Louis, across the Mississippi River from St. Louis, Mo.